-From Marrakesh airport, the majority of people jump in taxis but I opt for the airport bus (number 19).
-My first chance to try out my Arabic/French – both which are pretty rubbish but hey the driver lets me on.
+From Marrakesh airport, most people jump into taxis but I opt for the airport bus (number 19).
+My first chance to try out my Arabic/French – both which are pretty rubbish but hey the driver let me on.
 He’s really helpful and waves at me when we arrive at the main medina, near where my hostel is.

 I love that part of travelling, I’ve only been in the country less than half an hour and already the locals are being friendly and helpful.

-Becky’s Tip – I later found taxi negotiations could be a bit of a pain so I would recommend buying the return bus ticket so you have a stress free departure and cheaper if you’re travelling solo (Dh30 single or Dh50 return)*
+- Taxi negotiations can be a pain.
+I would recommend buying the return bus ticket so you have a stress free departure and cheaper if you’re travelling solo (Dh30 single or Dh50 return)**

-There’s nothing more exciting than arriving in a new destination and wandering off to explore your new surroundings.
-If you are going to do this in Marrakesh, be prepared, you will get seriously hassled, as a solo female I literally could not walk a step with someone trying to entice me into their stall “Come look at this… your shoes are so pretty (they weren’t)… I like your dress…. where are you from”.
+There’s nothing more exciting than arriving at a new destination and wandering off to explore your new surroundings.
+If you are going to do this in Marrakesh, be prepared, you will get seriously hassle.
+As a solo female traveller, I literally could not walk a step with someone trying to entice me into their stall.
+“Come look at this… your shoes are so pretty (they weren’t)… I like your dress… where are you from”.
 I’m a polite person but after a day in Marrakesh, I ended up adopting the walk fast option just to escape.

 - Look for the signs back to the Jemaa el Fna square (I didn’t spot these the first time)

 - Walk confidently, I promise you will make it out!

 A 24-hour buzz in the famous Jemaa el Fna Square

 For me, the Jemaa el Fna Square is a combination of things I love and things I hate.
 The atmosphere and buzz around the place are absolutely amazing, not to mention the fresh orange juice stalls, which for some reason there are over 20 all competing against each other.
 I visited the same one each day, I don’t think he remembered me but I like to think I was a loyal customer for 3 days haha!